Cap carbonate: Snowball Earth

 The short-lived change in carbon isotopic composition is the foundation for this theory.
 In the snowball Earth episode, the surface ocean of Earth is covered by the sea ice that separates the ocean and the atmospheric CO2 reservoirs.
 The atmospheric CO2 then built up to ~100,000 ppm and triggered the rapid deglaciation and melting of the sea ice, which reconnects the ocean and the atmosphere and provides excess alkalinity to the ocean.
 The transport of carbon dioxide from that atmosphere to the ocean will lead to carbonate precipitation.
 This is caused by mixing upwelling, isotopically-depleted, alkaline bottom water and calcium-rich surface water.

-Methane clathrate formation theory
+Methane clathrate formation

 A third theory for cap carbonate formation is that methane hydrate destabilization results in the formation of cap carbonate and strongly negative carbon anomalies The unusual fabrics within the cap carbonate is similar to carbonate fabrics as from cold methane seeps.